Polar World: Wyckoff Hall of Arctic Life closed on June 28, 2026.

-For more than 40 years, Polar World has transported visitors on an immersive journey through 4,500 years of Inuit history and Arctic life.
-Inuit sculptures and prints, full-sized dioramas, Arctic wildlife specimens, and a replica snowhouse have captivated people of all ages on tours, field trips, and independent visits.
+For more than 40 years, Polar World transported visitors on an immersive journey through 4,500 years of Inuit history and Arctic life.
+Inuit sculptures and prints, full-sized dioramas, Arctic wildlife specimens, and a replica snowhouse captivated people of all ages on tours, field trips, and independent visits.

 Polar World: Wyckoff Hall of Acrtic Life Through the Years